Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Where Hakone Shrine Is & How to Get There

-Hakone Shrine is in Moto-Hakone, Kanagawa Prefecture, on the southern shore of Lake Ashi.
+Hakone Shrine is located in Moto-Hakone, Kanagawa Prefecture, on the southern shore of Lake Ashi.
 The main shrine sits back in a cedar forest, while the famous floating Heiwa no Torii stands at the water’s edge a short walk away.

 Once you arrive, the layout is simple: